OCA/vertical-medical/medical_patient_species/README.rst

 * All medical patients are set to human initially using post_init_hook method.
 This is due to dependencies on medical_patient_species.human existing before medical.patient is updated.
+* Note that Human is always id #1 in the database.

 Bug Tracker
 ===========